Judd (engine): Formula One

 In 1988, in conjunction with March Engineering, Judd made the move into the recently reintroduced normally aspirated variant of Formula One, which would completely replace turbocharged cars in 1989.
 By using the existing BV V8 as the starting point for their new F1 engine, Judd saved cost while at the same time producing a customer engine that could compete on track and in the marketplace with the Ford-Cosworth V8s that were standard equipment for the (mostly smaller) teams competing to the new rules.

 CV

 The first Formula One engine developed by Judd, the CV, was built to the 3.5-litre engine formula for naturally aspirated engines.
 The engine shared many design features with the Judd BV engine, but was expanded to 3.5 litres.
 March Engineering was the first team who signed to use the Judd CV.
 Reigning World Constructors' champion Williams was later forced also to turn to Judd, after they lost their supply of Honda engines for 1988.
 In addition, Ligier also bought CVs for use in the 1988 season.
-Judd-powered cars finished in podium positions four times during their debut season, with Williams' lead driver, Nigel Mansell, scoring Judd's first podium when he finished second at the 1988 British Grand Prix.
+Judd-powered cars finished in podium positions four times during their debut season, with Williams' lead driver, Nigel Mansell, scoring Judd's first podium when he finished second at the very wet 1988 British Grand Prix.
+The other podium finishes were the March of Ivan Capelli finishing 3rd in Belgium (he originally finished 4th on the road and many publications list this as so, but both Benetton Ford's, thus including 3rd placed Thierry Boutsen, were disqualified post-season for illegal fuel and Capelli was then officially listed as finishing 3rd).
+Capelli also finished a strong 2nd behind the McLaren Honda of Alain Prost in Portugal before Mansell again finished 2nd, behind Prost, at the very next race in Spain.